 Below are articles from various sources about members of MCB and their research.

-The Cell & Developmental Biology Division is hosting a one-day Symposium on Non-coding RNA on March 23, 2010.
-Information about the schedule, speakers and free registration are available by following the link below.
+The Cell & Developmental Biology Division is hosting a one-day Symposium on The Biology of Regeneration on March 22, 2011.
+Information about the speakers and free registration are available by following the link below.

 Assistant Professor of Biochemistry and Molecular Biology David Savage has been awarded the 2011 Alfred P. Sloan Research Fellowship.